 1

-Constellations (hereinafter referred to as Constellations) effort provides a unique forum to achieve political visibility and increase mutual benefit among space and other environmental agencies in support of crosscutting GEO Tasks and Targets.
+Constellations (hereinafter referred to as Constellations) effort provides a unique forum to achieve political visibility and increase mutual benefit among space and other environmental agencies in support of crosscutting GEO Activities.
 In particular, it offers opportunities to share experience in the development of algorithms; standardize data products and formats; exchange information regarding the calibration and validation of measurements; facilitate timely exchange of and access to data products from existing and planned missions; and facilitate planning of new missions—ranging from coordinating orbits to optimizing observational coverage to sharing implementation of mission components.
 The interim goal of a Constellation is to demonstrate the value of a collaborative partnership in addressing a key observational gap; the end goal is to sustain the routine collection of critical observations.
 Implementation of Constellation activities is ultimately dependent on the coordination of formal agreements among participating agencies.

 This definition of CEOS Constellations for GEO was formally adopted together with this document at the 2008 CEOS Plenary.